awsdocs/aws-license-manager-user-guide/doc_source/conversion-procedures.md

 **Important**
 The use of Microsoft software is subject to the licensing terms of Microsoft\.
 You are responsible for complying with Microsoft licensing terms\.
 This documentation is provided for convenience, and you are not entitled to rely on its description\.
 This documentation does not constitute legal advice\.
 If you have questions about your licensing rights to Microsoft software, consult with your legal team, Microsoft, or your Microsoft reseller\.

-License Manager restricts the types of license conversion tasks that you can create in accordance with the Microsoft Service Provider License Agreement \(SPLA\)\.
+License Manager restricts the types of license conversions that you can create in accordance with the Microsoft Service Provider License Agreement \(SPLA\)\.
 Some of the restrictions that license type conversion is subject to are listed as follows\.
 This is not a comprehensive list and is subject to change\.
 + The Amazon EC2 instance must be launched from your own virtual machine \(VM\) image\.
 + license included SQL Server cannot be run on a Dedicated Host\.
 + A license included SQL Server instance must have at least 4 vCPUs\.

 ## Convert a license type using the License Manager console<a name="conversion-console"></a>

-<a name="conversion-task-proc"></a>To start a license type conversion task in the console:
+<a name="conversion-task-proc"></a>To start a license type conversion in the console:

 1. Open the License Manager console at [https://console\.aws\.amazon\.com/license\-manager/](https://console.aws.amazon.com/license-manager/)\.

-1. From the left navigation pane, choose **License type conversion tasks** > **Create license type conversion task**\.
+1. From the left navigation pane, choose **License type conversion ** > **Create license type conversion **\.

 1. Search for instances to include in the conversion by selecting **Instance ID** or **Usage operation value**\.
 Select the instances whose licenses you want to convert, and then choose **Next**\.
 **Note**